-Students take all French language courses, four ULC- courses from the list of second-year French Studies electives and the following business modules taught in English:
+Students take all French language courses the compulsory ULC2xx course, two ULCcourses from the list of second-year French Studies electives and the following business modules taught in English:

 ULB017 - Economics for business

 This module explains how firms, consumers and government interact in markets and how business decision-making is shaped by internal factors such as costs and by external market conditions.
 The unit examines the main concepts of economic theory and explores the importance of these within a business context, with emphasis on the applicability of economic theory to an understanding of the internal dynamics of business organisations.